epvuc/sonyalpha-ftp/README.md

 which will watch the incoming ftp dir for new files, and call incoming-camftp.sh on them, which can do whatever you want.

+Once you have the working directory, certs, and iptables rules in place, you can edit `start-vsftpd.sh` to configure the pathnames, FTP password, etc, and run it to launch the container, after which hopefully the camera will be willing to upload to it.